 Include your signature wherever required in blue or black ink.
 Signing a form that you know includes incorrect information may constitute perjury.

 Make copies of signed legal forms and file them for your records, organizing them in a folder by date.
 Only single-sided copies are accepted by the court.

 Although fill-in-the-blank forms are sometimes sufficient, you sometimes need forms that address unique aspects of your case.
 Start with a sample that addresses a similar situation from your perspective, whether you're the plaintiff or defendant.

 If you need help with common law documents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.